jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 "how do I make my code be more pretty?", or "how do I design nice and easy to understand libraries?".
 Furthermore, even
-for commercial code bases we can have correctness proves.
+for commercial code bases we can have correctness proofs.
 This is a much more powerful technique than mere property tests, and puts all that hype around dependent types to work.
-We don't need to rely on hand wavy laws asserted merely by stochastic approximations of proves, we can do the real deal!
+We don't need to rely on hand wavy laws asserted merely by stochastic approximations of proofs, we can do the real deal!
 Please reach out if you're in a domain where correctness like this is important.
 I'd love to chat :).

+Special thanks to both Nathan and Sandy for giving useful feedback on my humble writings.
+And of course thanks to all other volunteers who participated, I had a great time.

 [^name]: As the name implies.
 This place is 30 minutes or so driving from Zurich.
+[^unnesscary]: As I mentioned in the design section,
+               I don't believe this is necessary,
+               but this is an open research question.

+[^product]: P stands for product in this case.
+            So it's a bimap over a tuple (due to uncurry).

+[^jappie-ventures]: Someone may or may not have opened [nandgame](https://nandgame.com/)
+                    during zurich hack to show a schema off an adder when we were struggling with correctness.